Chocolate Depression Cake With Chocolate Frosting

 I found this old fashioned chocolate cake recipe a magazine years ago and it quickly became my go to chocolate cake.
 It is so easy to put together and makes the softest chocolate cake we have ever had.

-It is just a classic cake with rich chocolate flavor covered in a fudgy frosting.
+It is just a classic cake with rich chocolate flavor covered in a shiny chocolate fudge frosting.
 What’s not to love about that?

 Why We Love This Old Fashioned Chocolate Cake Recipe